sortable/ads-react/README.md

 First, run `npm install` to install all the required dependencies.

+You should then see a warning about missing the @sortable/ads peerDependency.
+This is a dependency that you must install manually using `npm install @sortable/ads`.
+This is required as the version of @sortable/ads and @sortable/react must match for certain version subsets.

 Afterwards, the available commands to run are:

 * `npm run clean` - clean distributable artifacts